 We test the methods for the mean value discrete gradient applied to three of the previous test problems, for \(\eps = 10^{-6}\) and \(10^{-12}\).
 We have not included results for the Gonzalez discrete gradient and other tolerances, as the results were largely the same.

-The results are given in \tabref{tab:cpu}.
+The results are given in \tabref{tab:cpu}, where the best result is highlighted in bold for each test problem.
 We see that \textbf{R} is superior in stability, being the only method that locates the minimiser in every case.
 In all cases, \textbf{R} or \textbf{F+R} were the most efficient or close to the most efficient method.
 However, the relative performances of the different methods vary notably for the different test problems.